Jonta/tihldeirc/README.md

 Usage
 --
-The bot will eval every pm message, and every channel message that starts with *.*.
+The bot will eval every pm message, and every channel message that starts with a <code>.</code>

 on
 ---